If you receive a push notification that looks like this:

 - Wait until next day.
-Usually next communication is successful.
-(Regular Ping interval must be set to 1 day in the settings section - it is a default setting).
+Usually next communication is successful. (regular ping interval must be set to 1 day in the settings section - it is a default setting).

-- Check if GSM signal is strong enough where you store your motorcycle.
+- Check if GSM signal is strong enough where you keep your motorcycle.
 It might be worth moving your vehicle or Monimoto device to a different place for a day or two and see if "status not updated" notifications still arrive.

 - Rarely, and depending on where you put the device, you might have to slightly change the device location in your bike o turn device by 90° degrees - "unblocking" GSM waves.
 Remember that metal interferes with radio waves, so make sure it is not touching any of metal parts on your bike.

 - If you are using your own SIM card in Monimoto, it might be that it needs a top up.
 We do not deactivate our SIM cards without prior notice.
 Down below you can see how it looks if our SIM is deactivated.

 If you see this sign, you simply need to go to Settings, tap on SIM and top up.
 This feature is available starting with firmware v0.10.5.61.

 Here is how the SIM looks when it has been topped up: